What tsbindgen Generates

 What it does not generate

-The current stack does not treat tsbindgen as the source generator for:
+The stack does not treat tsbindgen as the source generator for:

 @tsonic/js@tsonic/nodejs@tsonic/express